tnsilver/springboot-samples/README.md

 6. **NO LONGER MAINTAINED** Scala JPA with MySql or embedded H2: [springboot-rest-scala-jpa-contacts](springboot-rest-scala-jpa-contacts "Scala JPA Web Application") **SpringBoot 2.5.3 using JDK 16**

-7. Separate the layers into microservices, run them in a service registry and manage it all through Kubernetes, then have it ready to deploy on IBM Cloud, Cloud Foundry, and Amazon.
+7. **TODO** Separate the layers into microservices, run them in a service registry and manage it all through Kubernetes, then have it ready to deploy on IBM Cloud, Cloud Foundry, Amazon... etc.

 ## Table of contents